msiedlarek/winthing/README.md

 A modular background service that makes Windows remotely controllable through MQTT.
 For home automation and Internet of Things.

+## :warning: Deprecation Notice :warning:

+**WinThing is no longer actively maintained.** As an alternative, please consider [IOT Link](https://iotlink.gitlab.io/), which is actively maintained and has a lot more features, including most of WinThing's features.

 ## Requirements

 Java 8 or greater.